 We found a great old piece of wood for the top, and routered the edges so it fit perfectly with the rounded corners of the stove.
 I sanded it smooth and gave it a couple coats of poly.

 We put a vintage piece of dark paneling on the back (another side of the road find) to cover all the holes, so critters could never again make this their home.
 And Mr. Fix-it devised a shelf to cover the burner holes, so there would be a useful space for storage.

 We created a handle from a crib spindle and some junky screws…

 Talk about New Perfection!
-These type of junky, wonky, projects where everything was from the side of the road/free are always my favorites.
+These types of junky, wonky, projects where everything is from the side of the road/free are always my favorites.

 We could have sold the stove twice!
 As happens often…the lady who brought it home had wisely pulled the tag on the busy April Occasional Saturday.
 Another woman came up to me asking for the price because she couldn’t find the tag.
 I knew it had been on the handle and figured someone was walking around with it.
 I made an announcement to the ladies shopping our in-the-rough area in back, “Did anyone grab a tag from a piece of furniture in front?”.
 The prize winner held up her tag, and I had to go inform the other customer, who was showing it to her parents, that it was already spoken for.

 Knowing a unique-one-of-a-kind project, that took two years to finish, is going to a good home where it will be appreciated, is always a good ending!